ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

+    - This steps deploys the application in ***active-active*** mode by deploying and running BusyBox pods on both primary and secondary managed clusters.

     - While deplpying the application you will need to select the deployment path, choose either RBD or CepfFS.

-    - After the application deploys successfully, run the following command to validate.
+    - After the application deploys successfully, run the following command to validate the application deployment on both primary and secondary managed clusters.

         oc get pods,pvc -n busybox-sample.